MyMICDS/MyMICDS-v2/API Endpoints.md

 #### Response
 - `error` - Null if successful, string containing error if failure.
-- `url` - URL of background to display
+- `urls` - Object of background variations and their URL (Ex. 'normal' or 'blur')

 ### `/background/change`